TheLastProject/mkblog.sh/README.md

 ## Usage
 First, create a skeleton for your new blog using `mkblog.sh init <directory>`.

-Then, start blogging by putting Markdown files in this directory.
-To ensure proper sorting of blog posts, use filenames that sort nicely.
-The recommended format is year-month-day-title.md.
-For example: 2016-02-04-hello-world.md.
+Then, start blogging by putting Markdown files in this directory. mkblog.sh enforces the following naming convention: yyyy-mm-dd-title.md.
+For example:
+`2016-02-04-Hello,-world!.md`.

 When your have one or more posts, run `mkblog.sh build <directory>` to create your blog.
 The HTML will be placed in a subdirectory named `build` in the directory of your blog.

-If you want to edit what your blog looks like, just edit templates/header.html and templates/footer.html to your wishes.
+If you want to edit what your blog looks like, just edit `templates/header.html` and `templates/footer.html` as you wish.

 ## Dependencies
 mkblog.sh, aside from some standard tooling, only requires a markdown parser